radbrt/openlineage-meltano/README.md

 Meltano-OpenLineage is a meltano utility extension for Open Lineage

 ## ⚠️ WARNING ⚠️
 This project is highly experimental and nowhere near ready for anything at all.
-Also, this isn't really a project I'm interested in maintaining long-term.
-Other people are probably more right for that.
-So absolutely not, under any circumstance whatsoever make this project a dependence for anything at all.
+Also, this isn't really a project I'm the right person to maintain in maintaining long-term, so in the unlikely case this goes anywhere, there will likely be a new and better-positioned owner.
+So absolutely do not, under any circumstance whatsoever make this project a dependence for anything at all.
 Feel free to fork or copy-paste the code you like instead.

 ## How this works so far
 Prerequisites: You need a meltano project, that contains a logging file that specifies file logging output with json format.
 The plugin will find the log-file from this.
 The log-level must be pretty low, at least `INFO` level logging must be enabled.